 The sector has been largely cut off from raising fresh capital due to government efforts to cool an overheated housing market, but the stack of applications lying with the CSRC suggest that is about to change.

 "This is a clear sign that a ban on property firms' recapitalizing has quietly been lifted," said Zheng Weigang, head of investment banking at Shanghai Securities.
 "It's also part of a government relaxation of a sweeping clampdown on the property sector."

 BALANCING DISCIPLINE AGAINST GROWTH

-In the biggest and most controversial recapitalization over the past two months, BOE Technology proposed a 46 billion yuan placement to build new liquid crystal display (LCD) production lines.
+In the biggest and most controversial recapitalization over the past two months, BOE Technology <000725.SS> proposed a 46 billion yuan placement to build new liquid crystal display (LCD) production lines.
 Shareholders approved the plan in mid-August.

 Critics have said BOE has invested more than 100 billion yuan in LCD projects in recent years, with most funds being raised via placements, resulting in dilution of its shares even while yields have been very poor.

 "Some companies have raised funds without making any returns for investors," said Zhang Qi, a senior analyst at Haitiong Securities in Shanghai.
 "Some even took big losses after squandering the funds raised, and that has caused strong discontent among investors."

 Analysts are concerned that the surge in reissuance, if it carries on, will become a source of more disenchantment for Chinese retail stock investors.